zuri-training/Team_26_Repo-Proj_Price_Compare/CONTRIBUTING.md

 This would install all the required dependencies.

-If you wish to install a package remember to add the package to the requirements.txt file using the command `pip freeze > requirements.txt`
+If you wish to install a package remember to add the package to the requirements.txt file using the command `pip freeze > requirements.txt`.

 ## Code formatting